Information-theoretic signatures of causality in Bayesian networks and hypergraphs: Introduction

-Among information-theoretic higher-order measures, Partial Information Decomposition (PID), offers a principled framework for analyzing the multivariate information that a set of sources conveys about a target, separating it into redundant, unique, and synergistic components~\citep{williams2010nonnegative}, and thereby capturing the higher-order information-theoretic behavior that traditional graphical models are unable to represent.
-However, despite extensive use across biomedicine~\citep{luppi2024information, varley2023partial, luppi2024synergistic, cang2020inferring} and machine learning~\citep{liang2023quantifying, liang2024foundations, makkeh2025general}, PID has so far been primarily used as a descriptive metric, and lacks a structural interpretation that relates its components to graphical roles.
+Among information-theoretic higher-order measures, Partial Information Decomposition (PID) offers a principled framework for analyzing the multivariate information that a set of sources conveys about a target, separating it into redundant, unique, and synergistic components~\citep{williams2010nonnegative}, and thereby capturing the higher-order information-theoretic behavior that traditional graphical models are unable to represent.
+However, despite extensive use across biomedicine~\citep{varley2023partial, luppi2024synergistic, cang2020inferring} and machine learning~\citep{liang2023quantifying, liang2024foundations, makkeh2025general}, PID has so far been primarily used as a descriptive metric, and lacks a structural interpretation that relates its components to graphical roles.
+Recent frameworks that introduce PID to causal analysis either rely on known temporal orderings to measure past-to-future information flow~\cite{mediano2025toward,martinez2024decomposing} or are constrained by additive noise assumptions and single-tail restrictions~\citep{enouen2025higher}.

-Here we provide the first systematic correspondence between PID atoms and structural roles in both pairwise and higher-order graph structures, yielding a localist interpretation of causality.
-Standard causal discovery frameworks~\citep{kalisch2007estimating, 10.5555/1642718, spirtes2000causation} rely on conditional independence queries applied to the joint distribution to identify an equivalence class of consistent graphical models.
-This is a global procedure that reasons over the entire space of structures simultaneously.
-In contrast, our PID-based localist perspective of causality focuses on one region of the system at a time: for any variable of interest, we study its immediate neighborhood and characterize the structural roles of the variables surrounding it in the (hyper)graph.
+To address these limitations, here we provide the first systematic correspondence between PID components and structural roles in both pairwise and higher-order graph structures, yielding a localist interpretation of causality.
+Standard causal discovery frameworks~\citep{kalisch2007estimating, 10.5555/1642718, spirtes2000causation} often execute local conditional independence tests, yet their underlying mechanics are fundamentally global.
+Because they are designed to construct a consistent network-wide equivalence class, a single edge orientation inevitably triggers widespread constraint propagation across the graph to prevent cycles and false v-structures.
+Similarly, score-based methods may utilize mathematically decomposable metrics, but these scores ultimately serve merely as heuristics to guide an algorithmic search such as the hill-climbing algorithm~\cite{tsamardinos2003time,tsamardinos2006max} under global structural constraints.
+In contrast, our PID-based localist perspective of causality focuses on one region of the system at a time: for any variable of interest, we study its immediate neighborhood by computing the relevant PID components to characterize the structural roles of the variables surrounding it in the (hyper)graph.